Real People Stories – Janna (66)

 Blocks of three

 The world stood still for a moment.
 In recent years, friends had died of cancer, and she had gone through different phases.
 “Suddenly, it was my turn.
 The ground slid from under my feet.”
 The tumour was eleven centimetres, and her abdominal cavity was filled with fluid.
-Three rounds of chemotherapy, surgery and three more rounds of chemo were the HPV treatment and test plan.
+Three rounds of chemotherapy, surgery and three more rounds of chemo were the HPV treatment plan.
 From that time on, Janna divided her life into blocks of three.
 “A friend said: ‘You tackle this as a project, just like you would at work’.
 She was right,” Janna chuckles.
 But she kept herself in good shape by walking and exercising.

 She lost her hair due to chemo and was quite impressed by that.
 Also, she was impressed by the stoma nurse who, before the operation, placed two circles on her stomach where a stoma could be placed.
 “I thought that was such a bad idea.
 When I was lying in the recovery room, and I opened my eyes, I immediately felt my stomach.
 I was so relieved to have been spared that.”